graphhopper/directions-api/FAQ.md

 ## Do I need to link or mention the use of the GraphHopper Directions API

 Yes, please see [here](https://graphhopper.com/api/1/docs/#attribution) for more details about it.
-Of course, you can also get rid of this (but not of the OpenStreetMap attribution) if you pay for the extra white-label option or need to use it for an in-house application where the attribution.
+Of course, you can also get rid of this (but not of the OpenStreetMap attribution) if you pay for the extra white-label option or need to use it for an in-house application.

 ## What is the difference between the GraphHopper Directions API and the open source projects like the GraphHopper routing engine and the optimization engine jsprit?